Island Games

-The Island Games (currently known as the NatWest International Island Games for sponsorship reasons) are biennial international multi-sports events organised by the International Island Games Association (IIGA).
+The Island Games are biennial international multi-sports events organised by the International Island Games Association (IIGA).
 Competitor teams each represent different island communities (with one team from the peninsula of Gibraltar) which are IIGA members.
 Currently, all competitor teams represent non-sovereign territories of European nations—some within European waters and some further overseas.

 The games are being hosted by the Faroe Islands in 2027.
 The previous edition was the 2025, which took place in Orkney with around 2,200 competitors from 24 islands or island groups participating in 14 sports.

 History

 The Island Games began in 1985 as the Inter-Island Games, as part of the Isle of Man International Year of Sport, and were intended to be a one-off sporting celebration only.
 Geoffrey Corlett, who became the first Games Director, not only contacted the islands surrounding the United Kingdom, but also encouraged the countries of Iceland and Malta, the territories of Faroe Islands, Greenland, Saint Helena, the Channel Islands and others to participate.

 Initially, fifteen islands with 600 competitors and officials took part in seven sports, with the total cost of staging the Games being put at £70,000.
 The track and field events were held on an eight-lane grass track, a far cry from the current games, which now use synthetic tracks in stadiums capable of holding thousands of spectators.
 The Games of 1985 were so successful that organisers decided to hold a similar event two years later.
 The Games have grown from strength to strength, with limits now in place for the number of teams, and the number of sports at each Games, currently 12 to 14.
 Sark could be considered the most successful island, their population of 600 having acquired 20 medals by 2015, one for every 30 people.

 NatWest International has been the main sponsor of the Games since 1999.
 In April 2018, they signed a deal extending their sponsorship until at least 2021.
 In 2020, Natwest International confirmed the Guernsey games, originally scheduled for 2021, but delayed to 2023, due to the COVID-19 pandemic would be the last tournament they would be sponsoring.
 At the time the replacement sponsor had not been confirmed.

 A traditional symbol of the games was started in 1991 when Åland asked all teams to bring some water from their islands, which was then mixed in a fountain.
 In all subsequent games, water from the previous fountain has added samples of water from each island competing in the new games, creating a symbol of "mixing together".